webix-hub/docs/data/helpers/dnd.md

 DnD context
 -----------

-Context object of dnd can be accessed as:
+Context object of drag-n-drop can be accessed as:

 ~~~js
 var state = webix.DragControl.getContext();
 ~~~

-it is also available as parameter in all dnd related events
+It is also available as parameter in all drag-n-drop related events:

 ~~~js
 state = {